Fizzadar/pointlessramblings.com/posts/Luapress v3.2.md

 ### Environments

-With v2, you could pass in a URL to build against, and manually switch from the default `build` output directory using `--build`. v3 does away with this complex setup in favour of environments.
-These are defined in `config.lua` and basically define either one or both a URL and output directory.
-For example, my `config.lua` for this site looks like:
+With v2, you could pass in a URL to build against, and manually switch from the default `build` output directory using `--build`. v3 removes this option in favour of environments defined in `config.lua`.
+For example, [this site's config](https://github.com/Fizzadar/pointlessramblings.com/blob/develop/config.lua):

     config = {
         -- Default URL (pointing to default build/ output dir)